matter-labs/zksync-era/docs/guides/development.md

 This command installs `zkstack` from the current source directory.

-You can proceed to verify the installation and start familiarizing qith the CLI by running:
+You can proceed to verify the installation and start familiarizing with the CLI by running:

 ```bash
 zkstack --help